Practice Problem 20

-What do you call the file in which the actual program is written?
+What do you call the files where the actual program is written?

 #include <stdio.h>